 Pro: Grades are Inevitably Subjective

-Besides, the authority to grade may not always be well placed.
-Or perhaps it’s fair to say that the inherent variance in grading approaches makes grades necessarily unreliable.
+The inevitable variance in professorial attitudes and grading approaches makes grades necessarily unreliable.
 There is an inherent subjectivity that comes with professorial grading.
 Grading is not an exact science, even if it pretends to be.
 And we’re staking a lot on this subjective measure.

 Laura Rediehs, an Assistant Professor of Philosophy at St. Lawrence University — a school that de-emphasizes letter grading — says that "Students themselves are in a better position to judge many of the qualitative dimensions of their learning, as well as some quantitative dimensions, such as their sense of improvement, the intensity of their effort and engagement, whether they did all of the reading, how well they paid attention in class, and how significant their learning was for them.
 But traditional grading can discourage the development and refinement of students’ abilities in these respects, because strong self-motivation and keen self-awareness of one’s own learning can bring a student into conflict with professors’ judgments."

-Naturally, a percentage of correctness on a mathematics or physics exam is a pretty concrete measurement of one’s subject mastery.
-But what about the vast majority of university-level subjects that require complex analysis, creative problem-solving, personal insights, or lucid discourse on controversial matters?
+Your percentage of correct answers on a mathematics or physics exam may offer a concrete measurement of your subject mastery.
+But what about the many university-level subjects that require complex analysis, creative problem-solving, personal insight, or lucid discourse on controversial matters?

-How could a professor’s experiences and expectations not factor into the process of assigning letter grades?
+How can we possibly ensure that a professor’s experiences and expectations won't factor into the process of assigning letter grades?

-My professor’s ideological prejudices played a strong role in her perception of my work.
-In spite of the quantitative illusion the comes from connecting percentages and letter grades, the variation of possible grading outcomes is as infinite as the number of professors out there with red pens.
+Ideological prejudices, and any number of other subjective variables, may play a role in a professor's perception of your work.
+In spite of the quantitative illusion that comes from connecting percentages and letter grades, the variation of possible grading outcomes is as infinite as the number of professors out there with red pens.

 Pro: Grades Are Easy to Fudge